UBC-MDS/DSCI_532_Group18_Allstars/proposal.md

 include:

-1. Rankings of countries in different region with respect to user preferences such as social support and freedome to life choices.
+1. Rankings of countries in different region with respect to user preferences such as social support and freedom to life choices.

 2. Rankings of population density within regions.